Disciple-making movements strategies-DMM and T4T

 T4T or DMM (DBS)?
 Only God can start a Church Planting Movement! – Part 2 of 2

-In the January-February 2015 issue, we examined how two common Church-Planting Movement (CPM) approaches compare to each other.
+We examined how two common Church-Planting Movement (CPM) approaches compare to each other.
 One is Training for Trainers (T4T) and the other is Disciple-Making Movements (DMM).
 Part Two examines the mechanics of T4T and DMM and how many CPM practitioners are blending elements of each.

 Similarities and Differences in T4T & DMM Meetings